 Though Indian Harbour might not be the center of beachside excitement in Florida, it does offer a peaceful, affordable jumping off point to some of the cooler stuff along the state’s central Atlantic Coast.
 It’s about 40 minutes from the Canaveral National Seashore, which has 24 miles of undeveloped beach.
 Near there, you’ll find the Kennedy Space Center, as well as the surfing and beach parties of Cocoa Beach.
 Just inland from Indian Harbour you can also visit Melbourne, which has Brevard Zoo, one of the surprisingly best small-town zoos in America.

-Perhaps you hadn’t given Ft.
-Myers Beach a second thought since that spring break you vaguely remember spending at the venerable Lani Kai.
-Refresh your memory relatively affordably this winter and head back to this Gulf Coast gem.
+Perhaps you hadn’t given Fort Myers Beach a second thought since that spring break you vaguely remember spending at the venerable Lani Kai.
+Refresh your memory relatively affordably this summer and head back to this Gulf Coast gem.
 You can still get a fruity drink at a considerably quieter Lani Kai, as well as a number of other beach bars like Bongo’s, The Salty Crab, and the creatively named Florida Beach Bar.
-If you’re down for a short drive, you can also head into downtown Ft.
-Myers for some mid-sized city nightlife and, for our money, the best slice of New York-style pizza in America at the Downtown House of Pizza.
+If you’re down for a short drive, you can also head into downtown Fort Myers for some mid-sized city nightlife and, for your money, the best slice of New York-style pizza in America at the Downtown House of Pizza.

-The largest of Georgia’s Golden Isles is surprisingly affordable given its massive popularity among honeymooners and weekending couples.
-The stunningly romantic island is covered in oak trees draped with Spanish moss, giving it a deeply southern feel unlike any beach town in America.
-The place is steeped in history too, whether you want to visit a lighthouse dating to 1872 or the Christ Church, Frederica, which has held services continuously since 1736.
-It’s even got an archeological site at Cannon’s Point Preserve, which has artifacts dating back to 2500 BC.
+The largest of Georgia’s Golden Isles is surprisingly affordable given its massive popularity among honeymooners and weekend-trip couples.
+The stunningly romantic island is covered in oak trees draped with Spanish moss, giving it a deeply Southern feel unlike any beach town in America.
+The place is steeped in history too, whether you want to visit a lighthouse dating to 1872 or Christ Church at Frederica, which has held services continuously since 1736.
+It even has an archaeological site at Cannon’s Point Preserve, which has artifacts dating back to 2500 BC.